OndrejHome/ansible.ha-cluster-pacemaker/README.md

     enable_beta_repos: false
     ```

-  - (RHEL only) type of enable repositories
+  - (RHEL only) type of enable repositories, note that E4S repos have only 'ha' type available
     - ha - High-Availability
     - rs - Resilient Storage
     ```